friemen/reactnet/README.md

 `:dont-complete` seq that the link-function returns as part of the result map.
 All output reactives of the link are listed, if an executor is used to execute the link function.
-The counter for a reactive is decreased when a stimulus contains it in the `:allow-complete` set of reactives.
+The counter for a reactive is decreased when a result contains it in the `:allow-complete` set of reactives.

 In addition the network maintains a `:pending-completions` seq that